Our History

 The Honorable Irving R. Brand joined the firm in 1966, after working in the civil division of the Department of Justice, practicing law in Chicago, and serving both as one of the youngest judges in the history of the Minneapolis Municipal Court in 1951 and the first Jewish judge of the Hennepin County District Court in 1955.
 Eventually, the firm changed its name to Maslon Edelman Borman & Brand, LLP.

 • Sidney J. Kaplan was a dedicated public servant throughout his career.
-Of particular note, he served as head of the Claims Division within the Solicitor General's office during World War II.
+He served as head of the claims division within the Solicitor General's office during World War II.
 Later, Justice Robert Jackson recruited him as a member of the prosecutorial staff at the International Military Tribunal at Nuremberg, where he played an integral part in drafting the Conspiracy to Commit Aggressive Warfare count.

-• In 1973, Maslon was one of the first major law firms in Minnesota to hire female attorneys and, in 2003, became the first to elect a woman, partner Terri Krivosha, as chair.
-Maslon was also the first recipient of the SAGE (Self-Audit for Gender Equity) Best Practices Recognition Award (2005) at the Annual Minnesota State Bar Association Bar Leader Conference.
-The SAGE Award is granted to legal employers who have made a significant contribution to the achievement of gender equity in the workplace.
-The nominees were reviewed based on the following factors: equal access, workday issues, governance, evaluation and promotion, retention, and compensation.
+• In 1973, Maslon was one of the first major law firms in Minnesota to hire female attorneys and, in 2003, became the first to elect a woman, Partner Terri Krivosha, as chair.
+In 2005, the Minnesota State Bar Association awarded Maslon the inaugural SAGE (Self-Audit for Gender Equity) Best Practices Recognition Award (2005), granted to legal employers advancing gender equity in the workplace.
+In 2022, Partner Keiko Sugisaka was elected firm chair, making her the first BIPOC female to lead a top Minnesota law firm.

-• In recent years, the firm has been involved in numerous cases which have—in one way or another—impacted the right to vote.
-In particular, partner Bill Pentelovitch led the successful representation of Senator Al Franken three times before the Minnesota Supreme Court in the canvass of the 2008 senatorial election.
+• Since 2008, the firm has been involved in numerous cases which have—in one way or another—impacted the right to vote.
+In particular, then-Partner Bill Pentelovitch led the successful representation of Senator Al Franken three times before the Minnesota Supreme Court in the canvass of the 2008 senatorial election.
 Bill also led a team of five Maslon partners in representing the League of Women Voters, Common Cause, the American Civil Liberties Union of Minnesota, and others in a challenge to a proposed amendment to the Minnesota Constitution which contained restrictive voter identification provisions; the amendment was ultimately defeated by voters in the 2012 election.
+In 2020, six Maslon attorneys volunteered pro bono service to the national, nonpartisan Election Protection coalition, which works year-round to ensure that all voters have an equal opportunity to vote and have that vote count.